 Choice foods are not an option is we want to live long, pain-free lives; planting broccoli is just one consideration if you love fresh veggies.

-The highly inflammatory food that so many eat today is one of the reasons why we have so many aches and pains; add to that trauma and subluxations and you'll have a nightmare that your DC cannot easily fix.
+The highly inflammatory ultra-processed foods that so many eat today are one of the reasons why we have so many aches and pains.
+Add to that trauma and subluxations; now you have a nightmare that your DC cannot easily fix.
 Nor can the surgeon.

 Here are the back issues.